sous-chefs/sc-mongodb/README.md

 be available at your [MMS Settings page](https://mms.mongodb.com/settings).

 ### User Management

+**NOTE:** Using the `sc-mongodb::user_management` is not secure since passwords are stored plain text in your node attributes.
+Please concider using a wrapper recipe with encrypted data bags when using this cookbook in production.

 An optional recipe is `sc-mongodb::user_management` which will enable authentication in the configuration file by default and create any users in the `node['mongodb']['users']`.